gil-kart/ecosystem/README.md

 # ecosystem

-This is a computer graphics university project I did. it is an implementation of an echosystem.
+This is a computer graphics university project I did. it is an implementation of an ecosystem.

 The idea for the project came from this youtube video:

 https://www.youtube.com/watch?v=r_It_X7v-1E&ab_channel=SebastianLague

-The way it works is there are two types of animals in this echosystem:
+The way it works is there are two types of animals in this ecosystem:

 A wolf: